 Airlines that no longer recognize ESAs will treat your animal companion as a normal pet.
-Pets are subject to fees and the airline’s restrictions regarding size, weight, and breed.
+Pets are subject to fees and the airline’s size, weight, and breed restrictions.
 Some pets are not allowed to fly in the cabin and can only travel in cargo.
-In addition, certain animals may be completely prohibited from flights.
+In addition, certain animals may be prohibited entirely from flights.

 These airlines have severely hampered many ESA owners’ ability to fly, either because the ESA owners can’t afford the fees (which can cost as much as $175 each way) or because their ESA is too large to board the cabin.
-Before booking any flight with your ESA, you should always call your airline or check their website to confirm whether they still recognize emotional support animals and what their policies for animals are.
+Before booking any flight with your ESA, you should always call your airline or check their website to confirm whether they still recognize emotional support animals and their animal policies.